 Dark Chocolate Chocolate Chip Peanut Butter Cookies (GF/DF)

 With the rest of your dough, you have options:

-- Freeze the Baked Cookies: Freeze any remaining baked cookies to make them last even longer.
+• Freeze the Baked Cookies: You can also freeze cookies after they are baked.
 Pop the cooled cookies into a Ziploc freezer bag and store for a rainy (or any) day.
 To thaw, simply sit on your plate for a few minutes until thawed, or hurry the process by popping the cookies into the microwave and heating for 10 seconds at a time until thawed.
 If I am going to ship these cookies to a loved one, I will freeze them first and then ship in the frozen state!

 Every bite is deep dark chocolate, with little bursts of melted chocolate chips, all infused with rich and nutty peanut butter.
 Perfection!

-Looking for other yummy gluten and dairy free options?
-Here are a few ideas:
+Looking for other yummy gluten free and dairy free dessert recipes?
+Here are a few ideas to add to your list:

+Dark Chocolate Chocolate Chip Peanut Butter Cookies (GF/DF)